-- 7.1 Demonstrate knowledge of methods of selecting and refining a topic for research, generating a research question, and narrowing or broadening inquiry as appropriate. - 7.2 Demonstrate knowledge of methods of gathering information from multiple authoritative print and digital sources, using advanced searches effectively, and assessing the reliability and usefulness of each source. - 7.3 Apply knowledge of methods of quoting and paraphrasing information and ideas from sources appropriately and integrating information into a text selectively to maintain the flow of ideas. - 7.4 Apply knowledge of methods for citing and acknowledging sources of information appropriately in a text.
+- 7.1 Demonstrate knowledge of methods of selecting and refining a topic for research, generating a research question, and narrowing or broadening inquiry as appropriate. - 7.2 Demonstrate knowledge of methods of gathering information from multiple authoritative print and digital sources, using advanced searches effectively, and assessing the reliability and usefulness of each source. - 7.3 Apply knowledge of methods of integrating information and ideas from sources into a written text selectively and quoting and paraphrasing sources appropriately. - 7.4 Apply knowledge of methods for citing and acknowledging sources of information appropriately in a text.